-If you’re planning to stay in Singapore over CNY, here are nearby getaways to spend the long weekend instead!
+If you’re planning to stay in Singapore over CNY, here are nearby getaways to spend the long holidays instead!

 If you’re looking to escape the crowds inside and outside the house, along with nosy relatives and pesky kids asking for angbaos, we’ve created a list of the best places to escape from Singapore for much-needed getaways.

 The countries here are usually unaffected by the CNY holidays.
-They’re also nearby, giving you enough time to travel to and fro within the long weekend!
+They’re also nearby, giving you enough time to travel to and fro within a few days!

 1) Da Nang, Central Vietnam